-Mutual funds: The funds are valued at NAV and trade on a market exchange.
+Mutual funds: Mutual funds are valued at NAV and traded on a market exchange, resulting in the funds being classified as Level 1.
 Each fund's NAV is calculated as of the close of business of the NYSE and National Association of Securities Dealers Automated Quotations.

-Common/collective trust funds: The funds are valued at NAV as determined by using estimated fair value of the underlying assets held in the funds.
+Common/collective trust funds: The funds are classified as Level 2 and are valued at NAV as determined by using estimated fair value of the underlying assets and liabilities held in the funds.
 Standard models are used to estimate the fair value of the underlying assets using observable market inputs.

-Group variable annuity: The ClearCourse SM group variable annuity is valued daily by GLAIC (see note 6) using the quoted market price of the underlying mutual fund (Vanguard Balanced Institutional Index Fund) less the applicable ClearCourse SM asset charge.
+Group variable annuity: The ClearCourse® group variable annuity is classified as Level 1 and valued daily by GLAIC using the quoted market price of the underlying mutual fund (Vanguard Balanced Institutional Index Fund) less the applicable ClearCourse® asset charge.
+See note 6 for additional information.